Either the site is still loading, or the link you clicked doesn't seem to exist. Anyway, the answer to your questions is likely 42.

 As with many things, asking questions in Ælis is also very different from English (and probably most languages world-wide). Ælis does not require (or even have) any special punctuation such as a question mark to place at the end of a sentence, nor is the intonation influenced in any way.
 Speakers are allowed to change the intonation of the sentence to match that of their native language and/or their intuition, but there is no obligation for it.

-By attaching a question particle to a word, a speaker will urge the conversation partner to be more specific about that word.
+By attaching a question marker to a word, a speaker will urge the conversation partner to be more specific about that word.
 One can therefore interpret nE ne to mean "which?".

-Let's have a look at some useful particles to combine the question particle to.
+Let's have a look at some useful particles to combine the question marker to.

 |which frequency||how often?|